thomas861205/vscode-settings/README.md

 > [Jupyter](https://marketplace.visualstudio.com/items?itemName=donjayamanne.jupyter) is a sick extension in vscode.

-> It allows you to create cells just like Jupyter Notebook by typing the keywowrd "#%%" in a line.
+> It allows you to create cells just like Jupyter Notebook by typing the keyword "#%%" in a line.

 ![](https://github.com/thomas861205/vscode-settings/blob/master/jupyter.png)